15 May - 7 min read

 Your Sarawak public holiday trips do not have to be confined to the local scene, you could take a flight overseas and have a change of scenery.
 Try different types of food, shop at stores you usually won’t find in Sarawak, or just go to a cold destination to see what winter would be like.

 Whatever your choice may be, you should use sites such as Shopback.my that gives you a certain amount of cashback for all your travel purchases and ensure that you use a travel credit card in the process as well.
 That way, you get rewards from two sources instead of either one.
 You can even attain free travel insurance on your credit card in case of any emergencies.
+Don’t forget to checkout Agoda to get more affordable rates for your getaway accommodations as well!
 Use our comparison tool and you may find credit cards that are better suited to you than the ones you might already have.

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.

 Stay tuned for what’s to come next in the personal finance world